-Code Function Result Text message Action 166 System Management Failed ISMP Self Test Result failed test: x (where x identifies part of the subsystem experiencing problems, x = [ROM, RAM, flash]) Flash (or reflash) latest firmware levels.
+Code Function Result Text message Action 092 Scalability port Failed Ping rate failure Verify that cables are connected Receive threshold correctly and securely, and try Transmit threshold again.
+Connection error If the problem remains, call for service.
+165 Service processor Failed Service processor BIST indicate failed Disconnect all server and option tests. power cords from the server, wait Unable to restart service processor.
+30 seconds, reconnect, and try again.
+I2C Bus Error(s).
+See System Error Log for details from both SERVPROC and DIAGS messages.
+If problem remains, call for service.
+I2C Busses xyz bad or devices on these busses are functioning incorrectly (where xyz identifies the busses that are causing the error message) Failed I2C Bus xyz bad or devices on this bus are functioning incorrectly (where xyz identifies the busses that are causing the error message) Service processor is temporarily unreachable or not installed.
+166 System Management Failed Integrated System Management Processor Self Test Result failed test: $x$ (where $x$ identifies part of the subsystem experiencing problems, $x =$ [ROM, RAM, flash]) Flash (or reflash) latest firmware levels.
 Call for service.
-I2C Bus Error(s) If an system management adapter is installed, reconnect I2C cable between system management adapter and system board.
+I2C Bus Error(s) If a Remote Supervisor Adapter is installed, reconnect I2C cable between Remote Supervisor Adapter and system board.
 Call for service.
 I2C cable is disconnected.
-Reconnect I2C cable between system management adapter and system board.
-Call for service if the problem persists.
+I2C cable is disconnected.
+Reconnect I2C cable between the Remote Supervisor Adapter and system board.
+Call for service if the problem remains.
 BIOS indicates ASM is unreachable.
-Ensure ASM adapter is properly seated in its supported slot.
-Ensure the optional system management adapter (IBM Remote Supervisor Adapter), is seated in PCI Slot 1 (J44).
+Ensure the Remote Supervisor Adapter is properly seated in its supported slot.
+Ensure the optional Remote Supervisor Adapter is seated in PCI Slot 1 (J44).
 Unable to communicate with ASM adapter.
 It may be busy.
 Communication with the ASM adapter has failed.
 Rerun the test.
-Call for service if the problem persists.
+Call for service if the problem remains.
 ASM BIST indicate failed tests.
 Unable to restart ASM adapter.
 Disconnect all external server and option power cords from server, wait 30 seconds, reconnect, and retry.
-Call for service if the problem persists.
-175 System thermal Failed Fan # n Replace the indicated fan. (where n is the number of the failing fan) Note: The fan LED on the diagnostic LED panel will be lit.
-Temperature sensed on processor board is out of range If one of the fan LEDs on the diagnostic LED panel is on, replace the indicated fan.
-If the problem persists, call for service.
-180 Status display Failed Diagnostic LED panel Call for service.
-Operator information panel LED on hot-swap SCSI backplane LED on system board One or more fan LEDs are faulty.
-Replace the faulty fan.
-201 System memory Failed DIMMs in location DIMM n Reseat the failing DIMM. (where n is the number of the socket that contains the failing DIMM) If the problem remains, replace the DIMM.
-If the problem persists, call for service.
-Test setup error: Corrupt BIOS in ROM If your server does not have the latest level BIOS installed, Test setup error: Corrupt DMI BIOS, information in BIOS is not as expected If the problem persists, call for service.
+Call for service if the problem remains.

+Code Function Result Text message Action

+175 System thermal Failed Fan # n Replace the indicated fan

+(where n is the number of the failing fan)

+Note: The fan LED on the diagnostic LED panel will be lit.

+Temperature sensed on processor If one of the fan LEDs on the

+board is out of range diagnostic LED panel is on, replace the indicated fan.
+If the problem remains, call for service.

+180 Status display Failed LED on diagnostic panel Call for service.

+LED on front panel

+LED on hot-swap SCSI backplane

+LED on system board

+LED on fan Replace faulty fan.

+201 System memory Failed DIMMs in location DIMM n 1.
+Reseat the failing DIMM.

+(where n is the number of the socket that contains the failing DIMM) 2.
+If the problem remains, replace the DIMM.

+If the problem remains, call for service.

+Test setup error: Corrupt BIOS in ROM

+Test setup error: Corrupt DMI BIOS, information in BIOS is not as expected latest level BIOS code installed, update the BIOS code to the latest level.

+If the problem remains, call for service.